"FLUID, FUNNY, AND HEARTFELT, Brendan is Ronan Noone’s most expertly crafted play yet." - The Boston Globe

 Born and raised in Ireland, Huntington Playwriting Fellow Ronan Noone is quickly becoming one of America's top young playwrights.
 His recent play The Atheist was part of the Huntington's 2006 Breaking Ground Festival, and premiered in both New York and London.
 His other works include the acclaimed trilogy The Lepers of Baile Baiste (National Playwriting Award), The Blowin of Baile Gall (Elliot Norton Award for Best New Play), and The Gigolo Confessions of Baile Breag.
 Directed by Huntington Artistic Associate Justin Waldman.

 Hear what audiences are saying about the world premiere of Brendan at the Huntington, by Huntington Playwriting Fellow Ronan Noone.

-Nancy E. Carroll returns to the Huntington where she appeared in Rapture, Blister, Burn, Good People, The Luck of the Irish, Prelude to a Kiss, Brendan, The Rose Tattoo, and Dead End.
+Nancy E. Carroll has appeared in The Seagull, Rapture, Blister, Burn, Good People, The Luck of the Irish, Prelude to a Kiss, Brendan, The Rose Tattoo, and Dead End at the Huntington.
 She reprised her Huntington role of Miss Erickson in Present Laughter on Broadway for the Roundabout Theatre Company.

 Justin Waldman is a former artistic associate of the Huntington, and producing artistic director of Next Stages, which he founded.